web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 The naming convention for plugins is as follows:

-- The function of the plugin is named `pluginXXX` and exported by name.
+- The function of the plugin is named `pluginAbc` and exported by name.
 - The `name` of the plugin follows the format `scope:foo-bar` or `plugin-foo-bar`, adding `scope:` can avoid naming conflicts with other plugins.

 Here is an example: